ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-07-12
+### GridApps
+- Fix issue which uses older versions of app on install from the marketplace

+### Devices
+- Fix outdated version logic for associated device installation

 ## 2023-07-11
 ### Data export
 - Fix permissions in console UI